-The conclusion here is that the GST compensate to the state.
-The law manages to keep up with the money paid in form of remuneration cess for paying back to the state which had incurred the losses for initial first five years of GST implementation.
-GST Taxation is in dynamic state tax which can have different tax rates on each items, for example, a wallet and a luxury car are not conceivable also not at all recommended because the respective group of consumer is different for different goods.
+The conclusion here is that the GST compensate for the state.
+The law manages to keep up with the money paid in form of remuneration cess for paying back to the state which had incurred the losses for the initial first five years of GST implementation.
+GST Taxation is in dynamic state tax which can have different tax rates on each item, for example, a wallet and a luxury car are not conceivable also not at all recommended because the respective group of the consumer is different for different goods.

-These tax sections are applied in such a way that taxation is applied only in these percentage slots for example, if a product was taxed at the rate of 11% or 13% then it will now be under 12% slot because it is closest to the number of respective slot.
+These tax sections are applied in such a way that taxation is applied only in these percentage slots, for example, if a product was taxed at the rate of 11% or 13% then it will now be under 12% slot because it is closest to the number of respective slots.

 Tax on harmful products